brianom95/brianom95.github.io/_posts/2025-05-29-antarctica.md

 The course was based around the research stations, with the start at Bellingshausen (Russia).
 By March, much of the coastline is thawed so rather than snow we found mud, rock and rough ground.
 We arrived in running gear beneath our dry layers, using tarps to change and organise nutrition before the countdown began.
 Conditions weren't too bad, never less than -2°C, but the wind was strong and would become the defining feature of the day.
 A small Russian orthodox church was above us on a hill, and a helicopter moved supplies overhead.
 Short video [here](https://youtube.com/shorts/0uwVYAVyI6A?is=nWdToz5r34Ga-Fyz).

 The marathon was six laps, running from Russia to China, via Chile!
 The terrain made it a lot tougher than I'd expected.
 We had wet rock by the shoreline, sand, mud, hills, and headwinds that seemed to come from every direction.
 The scenery more than made up for it though, with beaches, lakes, streams and small bridges along the way.
 The landscape felt harsh and alien, unlike anywhere I'd ever been.
+I loved it!

 <p align="center" width="100%">
     <img width="400" src="/images/ant1.jpeg">
 </p>

 My phone connected and welcomed me to China as I ran past their turnaround at the Great Wall Station, which felt appropriately ridiculous.
 There was a cold breeze from glaciers in the distance, and you could see the waves getting choppier as the day went on.
 The changing terrain was hard underfoot, especially sand and gravel, but my body felt okay.
-Gore-Tex shoes kept my feet dry in wet sections.
+Gore-Tex shoes kept my feet dry through the wet sections.

 I loved how the loops let us cross paths with all the people we had gotten to know.
 An Australian friend would always say "Sláinte" to me, and the US Senator gave an increasingly tired "Hi Brian" every time.
 Nick & John looked incredibly strong, and a few people had mud all over them from slips.
 We all struggled with the terrain, but everyone looked happy.
 I slowed several times to watch our penguin supporters, so it wasn't my fastest marathon, but it was easily my most unique.